Theory of Operation

 Byte Select

-The Byte Select unit is responsible for loading words from the FIFO and feeding individual bytes into the shift register.
-This unit takes two data inputs: a data word, word_i[31:0], and a byte enable signal, word_be_i[3:0].
-There is a single output, byte_o[7:0], which feeds the following shift register.
-There are ready/valid signals for managing flow control on all inputs and outputs.
-The shift register asserts ready to request new bytes, based on control inputs from the SPI_HOST FSM.
+The Byte Select unit is responsible for loading words from the TX FIFO and feeding individual bytes into the shift register.
+This unit takes two data inputs: a data word word_i[31:0] and a byte enable signal word_be_i[3:0].
+There is a single output byte_o[7:0] which feeds the following shift register.
+This block is built on the prim_packer_fifo primative to create the interface between the word-width and byte-width datapaths.

 When the SPI_HOST FSM indicates the final byte for a segment, the shift register asserts the flush_i signal with byte_ready_i as it requests the last byte from the Byte Select.
 This instructs the Byte Select block to send one more byte from current word, and then discard any remaining unused bytes, before immediately loading the next available word from the TX FIFO.